When it comes to fixing cold floors, drafty rooms, or a second floor that feels like a sauna, it pays to be picky.

 Houses can lose up to 30% of their heating and cooling energy as a result of poor air sealing and insulationUS Department of Energy

 Specialized home performance contractors look at your house as an ecosystem in which all parts are connected.
-The home’s environment, materials, design, equipment, and even software are all taken into account to help determine how to use as little energy as possible, while keeping your family comfortable and safe.
+The home’s environment, indoor air quality, materials, design, equipment (or appliances, like heat pumps and furnaces), and even software are all taken into account to help determine how to use as little energy as possible, while keeping your family comfortable and safe.

 Sound like a lot to consider?
 It is!
 The training is rigorous and the criteria are stringent to meet Building Performance Institute standards.
 That’s one reason why Sealed has found that elite group of certified contractors represents just 2% of contractors in our territory.

 What does a home performance contractor do differently?

 Certified home performance contractors are both diagnosticians and surgeons.
 In other words, they can find the problems in your home, and then implement the fixes to help it work and feel better.

 Some contractors might tell you that fixing drafty rooms or uneven temperatures is simply a matter of adding more insulation.
 But there’s more to it than just rolling out a few batts of fiberglass across your attic floor.
 Here are some of the things that a home performance contractor considers when assessing the causes of temperature imbalance in your home:

 - Is the attic floor properly air sealed?

 - Will the attic have enough ventilation to prevent mold growth?